-Many TAXI Drivers steal, specially the tourists.
+ATTENTION!
+Many TAXI Drivers steal, Specially the tourists!

 - Never, ever take an unmarked car from the street or from the airport/station.

-- At the Chopin Airport there are 2 or 3 guys speaking perfect English who "catch" foreigners on the way to taxi rank.
+- At the Chopin Airport, there are 2 or 3 guys speaking perfect English who "catch" foreigners on the way to the taxi rank.
 Just ignore them.

 - Make sure when you start the taxi meter shows the base charge.